SylviaZam/SylviaZam/README.md

 ---

 ## Me
 Data analyst focused on product insights: VoC text analytics, funnels, cohorts, and experiment readouts.
-I ship reproducible analyses that plug into BI without drama.
+I ship reproducible analyses that plug into BI

 I like clear metrics, small PRs, and docs that teammates actually read.